 The Real Alcazar Experience

-Our only full day in Sevilla was dedicated to exploring the Real Alcazar – one of the most popular places in Spain.
+Our only full day of our 2 days in Seville was dedicated to exploring the Real Alcazar – one of the most popular places in Spain.
 We hadn’t been able to pre-book tickets online like everyone tells you to (their site didn’t like our card), so we were prepared for the giant queue and a long wait.

-While not an extremely long line when we arrived, we did end up waiting about an hour because we got there before they even opened.
+While not an extremely long line when we arrived, we did get there early.
+We ended up waiting about an hour total, but were able to get into the Real Alcazar shortly after they opened.
 And it was a good thing we did, because the line was wrapped around the building before we went in, with another line next to it for people with tickets.
 Seems like you wait regardless, pre-booking just makes it a little less painful.

-Once inside, we were awestruck.
+Once inside the Real Alcazar, we were awestruck.
 It was so much more beautiful than we could have imagined.
 The intricacy of the architecture and all the colorful tiles and paintings made each room a new experience.
 No wonder it was chosen as a filming location for Game of Thrones!

 And the gardens were amazing as well!
-However, while stunning in their own right, this is the only place we’ve been where the gardens didn’t impress us more than the interior decorations and architecture.
+However, while stunning in their own right, the Real Alcazar is the only place we’ve been where the gardens didn’t impress us more than the interior decorations and architecture.
 We usually lean more towards natural beauty than man-made, but this was a strong exception.
 It was clear the palace was truly divinely-inspired.

-While we didn’t want to rush our experience in this majestic place, we were aware of just how many people were going to be filling up all the gorgeous rooms and gardens in no time at all.
+While we didn’t want to rush our experience at the Real Alcazar, we were aware of just how many people were going to be filling up all the gorgeous rooms and gardens in no time at all.
 So, we tried to go through the entire palace somewhat quickly, to make sure we got a chance to see everything and take photos without the crowds.
-Then, after we had seen it all, we went back through and spent time really taking it all in and admiring the details.
+Then, after we had seen it all, we went back through and spent time really taking it all in and admiring the details with hoards of people.

 This method worked so great, it is now how we plan to see every major attraction we go to.

-Hat on head, we boarded the Hop-On-Hop-Off City Sightseeing Bus.
+Hat on head, we boarded the Hop-On-Hop-Off City Sightseeing Bus in Seville.
 We have really come to love these things as a way to tour parts of the city we wouldn’t end up in on foot.
 While we prefer to walk, we can only get so far – especially when stopping for cerveza and tapas every few hours.